 Since achieving Wild and Scenic status for the South Yuba River in 1999, SYRCL has developed a variety of successful programs for inspiring environmental activism and supporting responsible watershed stewardship.
 These range from the Wild and Scenic Film Festival to a Watershed Science Program with a large citizen component and strong standing in collaborative forums.
 Most recently, SYRCL launched the River Ambassadors Program, a volunteer-based initiative to reach out to Yuba River users about to keep the river clean, safe and healthy.
 River Ambassadors is a response to the uncertain future of management of the State Parks lands along the South Yuba River, and a request from State Parks to be supported by SYRCL's pool of volunteers.
-SYRCL is also involved in a variety of watershed restoration and protection initiatives.
+SYRCL is also involved in a variety of watershed restoration and protection initiatives and has been growing its education reach in classrooms year-round, on the river through rafting fieldtrips in the fall, and in theatres during the film festival.